-Final Part B
+Final Part B (exit exam)

-A candidate may be admitted for the RC having:

-- a.
-Completed the three years fulltime training in Family Medicine and passed the Final Part A examination, and - b.
-Completed the Research Component as follows: - c.
+A candidate may be admitted for the exit exam having: a.
+Completed the three years fulltime training in Family Medicine and passed the Final Part A examination, and b.
+Completed the Research Component as follows:

+- c.
 Assessed MMed (Family Medicine) research dissertation/ report, provided that such dissertation/ report was completed within the duration allowed by the Department of Family Medicine, University of Botswana, - d.
-Accepted / published original article in a Family Medicine peer-reviewed journal as "first author", provided that such article was completed within the duration allowed by the Department of Family Medicine, University of Botswana and in accordance to the requirements of the Family Medicine peer-reviewed journal - e.
-Conforms to the suggested structure for dissertation/report/accepted original article - f.
+Accepted / published original article in a Family Medicine peer-reviewed journal as "first author", provided that such article was completed within the duration allowed by the Department of Family Medicine, University of Botswana and in accordance to the requirements of the Family Medicine peer-reviewed journal

+- e.
+Conforms to the suggested structure for dissertation/report/accepted original article. - f.
 A declaration has been received that the research component is original work. - g.
-The Head of Department of Family Medicine must complete the certificate of completion of research component when the candidate applies for the Final part R - h.
-The UB Senate, through its relevant and statutory organs, will review every application for admission to the examination, and RC, may also consider the professional and ethical standing of the candidate, and will give the final approval of examination results.
+The Head of Department of Family Medicine must complete the certificate of completion of research component when the candidate applies for the Final part B.

-11 4 2 CONTENT O F THE EXAMINATION
+11.4.2 CONTENT OF THE EXAMINATION